llsoftsec/llsoftsecbook/book.md

 attacks are a real issue, it leaves open a very important question: what are the limits of such attacks?
-It is tempting to assume that data-only attacks are somehow inherently limited, however it has been demonstrated in [@Hu2016] that they can, in fact, be very expressive[^caveat].
+It is tempting to assume that data-only attacks are somehow inherently limited, however it has been demonstrated in [@Hu2016] that they can, in fact, be very expressive. [@Hu2016] describes Data-Oriented Programming (DOP), a general method for building data-only attacks against a vulnerable program, starting from a known memory error in the program[^caveat].

 [^caveat]: The authors describe how DOP gadgets can be chained to simulate a Turing machine, making DOP attacks Turing-complete (it's not possible to simulate the infinite tape of a Turing machine on any actual hardware, of course).
 Turing-completeness is not, however, a particularly useful measure of exploitability, as explained in [@Dullien2018].
+Many applications offer their users the ability to perform arbitrary computation, for example JavaScript engines, and those capabilities can be useful to an attacker, but performing a computation without affecting normal program behavior does not constitute "exploitation".

-[@Hu2016] describes Data-Oriented Programming (DOP), a general method for building data-only attacks against a vulnerable program, starting from a known memory error in the program.
-The authors describe a small language called MINDOP, with a virtual instruction set and virtual registers.
+The authors of [@Hu2016] describe a small language called MINDOP, with a virtual instruction set and virtual registers.
 The virtual registers of MINDOP correspond to memory locations.
 The MINDOP instructions correspond to operations on these virtual registers, for example loading a